ucarbonregistry/Project----575/README.md

 measuring water withdrawals and consumption while implementing initiatives to enhance water efficiency at their operations.

+ETP is fully operational since its inception in 1989.

 To address freshwater needs and support groundwater replenishment, they have established rainwater harvesting (RWH) systems at Digboi Refinery.
 They are effectively reusing and recycling ETP treated wastewater for industry operation.